OvermindDL1/polymer-brunch/README.md

         // then summary per directory recursed into, if 3 then each and every
         // file that is copied is printed.
         verbosity: 1,
-        // onlyChanged: If true then compares timestamps before copying
+        // onlyChanged: If true then compares timestamps before copying, this is
+        // only useful when 'watch' is used, it will always copy files
+        // regardless when just doing a normal build.
         onlyChanged: true
       }
     }